 The quadratus plantae muscle acts to aid in flexing the 2nd to 5th toes.

-The quadriceps is the group of anterior thigh muscles that connect to the patella via the quadriceps tendon.
+The quadriceps is the group of 4 muscles in the anterior compartment of the thigh that connect to the patella via the quadriceps tendon.
 The muscles are located:

 superficial: rectus femoris

 All four muscles are inner...

 The quadriceps tendon is a thick tendon extending to the patella made up of contributions from all four quadriceps muscles.
 It classically has a trilaminar appearance: